Rajan316/healthcare-analytics/Framingham/README.md

 ```
 ### Data Visualization

-Let's dig into deep into the dataset through visualization conucted using packges seaborn and matplolib.
+Let's dig into deep into the dataset through visualization conducted using packges seaborn and matplolib.

 #### Let us understand the age distribution of patients in the dataset